Vinay-Kotiya/I-Love-You-website-1/README.md

 ```
 git checkout -b amazing-feature
 ```

 💾 Commit your changes

 ```
 git commit -m 'Add amazing feature'
 ```

 📤 Push to branch

 ```
 git push origin amazing-feature
 ```

 🔔 Open a Pull Request

 # ⚠️ IMPORTANT: Your PR will only be accepted if you've starred the repo and followed my profile!

 ## 📄 License

 This project is licensed under the MIT License — see the LICENSE file for details.

 # 👨‍💻 Maintainer

 Deepak Kambala

 Passionate about creating fun web experiences 🚀

+# 👨‍💻Contributor

+Vinay Kotiya

+Contributes by me

+1. I added favicon to all web paged (SVG formate)